erikmafo/BigTableViewer/README.md

 [![Build Status](https://travis-ci.org/erikmafo/BigtableViewer.svg?branch=master)](https://travis-ci.org/erikmafo/BigtableViewer)

-Bigtable viewer is an application that lets you view and query the contents of Google Bigtable tables.
+Bigtable viewer is an application that lets you view and sqlQuery the contents of Google Bigtable tables.

 ## Installation